lkh-pranav/Credit-Card-Analysis/README.md

 ## DATA UNDERSTANDING

+The dataset provides detailed information on credit card transactions along with associated customer details for a comprehensive analysis of spending behavior and transaction patterns over a specified period.
+The data is structured to enable in-depth insights into credit card usage, spending trends, and customer profiles.

-Source: Kaggle
+      Source : Kaggle

-There are 2 datasets in (.csv) format which contain detailed information on Credit card Transaction and Customer information.
-The data spans a period of one year, from January 2023 to December 2023 and has about 10,293 records.
+      Datasets : 2
+      File type : .csv
+      Records : 10,293
+      Data span : Jan 2023 - Dec 2023

 ## CREATING DATABASE